 “Let food be thy medicine and medicine be thy food”.
 (Hippocrates, father of medicine, 431 B.C.)

-Perhaps the most renowned work on the subject were the case studies done for treating epilepsy in adults and in children.
+Perhaps the most renowned work on the subject was the case studies done for treating epilepsy in children and in adults.

 There are other types of diets that we hear about all the time.
 Some are bad, and some are horrible!
 The bad ones have all the prepackaged foods that are full of chemicals and junk.
 We’re not going to mention those in this post, but you know which ones they are.

 If you eat processed “low calories, low fat” foods, then you are not doing your body a favor because you’re most likely loading up on the carbs and the sugars.

 Dr. Robert Lustig explains this all in his New York Times bestseller Fat Chance, Beating the Odds Against Sugar, Processed Food, Obesity, and Disease.

 Perhaps the best review of this book came from none other than Gary Taubes, author of “Good Calories, Bad Calories” and “why We Get Fat”.
 He said: “No scientist has done more in the last fifty years to alert Americans to the potential dangers of sugar in the diet than Dr. Robert Lustig.”

 The push and pull debates over severely limiting calories to non-fat foods (on one side) and eating good fats and lowering carbohydrates (on the other side) started a few years ago.